If you want...Start with...Pricing shape

 For this group, the important split is not just price.
 It is live dictation vs file transcription and simple local workflow vs advanced configuration.

 Speakmac is the low-cost local route if you want to speak into Mail, Notes, Google Docs, Slack, Cursor, Notion, or browser fields.
-Paraspeech is the closer premium privacy alternative.
+Paraspeech is the closer premium privacy-positioned alternative when EU/Germany vendor framing matters.
 MacWhisper is a different category if your work starts with recordings.

 Subscription-Based Options